watsonwork/watsonwork-developer-docs/guides/V1_Action_Fulfillment.md

 _Triggers_

 The `TRIGGERS` tell Watson Assistant which intents, entities, and/or context variables this conversation node should act upon.
 A good idea is to fill it with any of the intents that you want your application to recognize.
-In the IF statement's `Enter a condition`, enter in any intents like this: `#INTENT_NAME` These should match data in your `Intents` tab.
+In the IF statement’s `Enter a condition`, enter in any intents like this: `#INTENT_NAME` These should match data in your `Intents` tab.
 You can also have chain multiple intents to the same trigger.

 _Responses_